-Each of the directors qualify as "independent" under the NASDAQ rules.
+Each of the directors qualify as "independent" under the NASDAQ rules, except for Viktor Rozsnyay who serves as President & CEO of the Company.
 The NASDAQ independence definition includes objective measures that disqualify a director from being independent, including whether the director is an employee of the company or has engaged in various types of business dealings with the company.
 These objective measures assist our board of directors in making determinations of director independence under the NASDAQ rules.
 Our board of directors makes a determination regarding the independence of each director annually based on all relevant facts and circumstances.